-A dental nurse worked with the dentists and the dental hygienist and therapist when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.

 The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.